martinlindhe/dustbox-rs/README.md

 ## Tests

-Run the basic tests with
+To run all normal tests

 ```sh
 cargo test --all